lightpoichich/baserow/docs/patterns/job_handling.md

 ## Frontend

-Vue application tries to utilize common Vue patterns to manage job state.
-Any component that creates or want to check job's execution state should use those.
+There's a set of patterns used in the frontend to effectively track and manage job's state in a Vue component.
+Any component that creates or want to check job's execution state should use patterns.

-Each job type can have different initial parameters and usually a job is initialized by a different endpoint.
-This makes job creation a variable.

 ### Job store